Marine Corps Veteran’s Service Dog Returned After Going Missing In Stolen Vehicle

 — IMPD (@IMPDnews) July 17, 2018

-After finding out that Lana and her husband, Tim, were both veterans such as himself, Lawrence felt a connection, as he also served in the marines for 17 years.
+After finding out that Lana and her husband, Tim, were both veterans such as himself, Lawrence felt a connection, as he also served in the Marines for 17 years.
 He told reporters that he would have helped the family regardless, but the veteran background made the case special to him.

 Wrigley was a service dog trained to sense oncoming seizures and migraine headache, Lana told authorities.